sebapersson/petab_sciml/docs/src/format.md

    - Output Case: `targetId` is a non-estimated ODE model parameter, and `targetValue` is a neural network output.
 This is used to assign a neural network output in the ODE model RHS.

 !!! warn "Model structure altering conditions"
-    IWhen `setNetRate` or `setNetAssignment` are used during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
+    When `setNetRate` or `setNetAssignment` are used, during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
 Therefore, as unique model structures per condition are not supported in most PEtab tools, the same `setNetAssignment` or `setNetRate` assignment must be set per condition.

 ### Assigning Neural Network Output